 \subsection{Turbulent flow over airfoil of varying shapes and freestream velocities}

-In this section, we further consider turbulent flows over airfoils with varying airfoil profiles and freestream velocities in order to evaluate ArGEnT ability to generalize across both geometric and non-geometric variations.
-The \enquote{full data regime} dataset provided by \cite{bonnet2022airfrans} is used, which consists of a total of 1,000 airfoil profiles (as shown in Fig. \ref{Fig_airfoil_profiles}(b)), which are generated using the National Advisory Committee for Aeronautics (NACA) 4-digit and 5-digit series.
-The freestream velocity varies in both magnitude and angle of attack, with Reynolds number ranging from $2\times10^{6}$ to $6\times10^{6}$ and angles of attack spanning from $-5^\circ$ to $15^\circ$.
-The Mach number is kept below 0.3 to ensure the validity of the incompressible flow assumption.
-The flow fields are simulated using a high-fidelity CFD solver with the $k$--$\omega$ SST turbulence model.
-The computational domain extends up to 200 chord lengths away from the airfoil.
-The resulting Reynolds-averaged velocity components $(\bar{u}, \bar{v})$, pressure $\bar{p}$, and turbulent viscosity $\nu_t$ provide the high-fidelity solutions used to train the models and assess their predictive performance.
-For further details on the dataset generation and simulation setup, the reader is referred to~\cite{bonnet2022airfrans}.
+We next consider turbulent flow over airfoils with varying profiles and freestream velocities in order to evaluate the ability of ArGEnT to generalize across both geometric and non-geometric variations.
+We use the \enquote{full data regime} dataset provided by \cite{bonnet2022airfrans}, which contains 1,000 airfoil profiles, shown in Fig. \ref{Fig_airfoil_profiles}(b), generated from the National Advisory Committee for Aeronautics (NACA) 4-digit and 5-digit series.
+The freestream velocity varies in both magnitude and angle of attack, with Reynolds number ranging from $2\times10^{6}$ to $6\times10^{6}$ and angle of attack spanning from $-5^\circ$ to $15^\circ$.
+The Mach number is kept below 0.3 to maintain the incompressible-flow assumption.
+The flow fields are simulated using a high-fidelity CFD solver with the $k$--$\omega$ SST turbulence model, and the computational domain extends up to 200 chord lengths from the airfoil.
+The resulting Reynolds-averaged velocity components $(\bar{u}, \bar{v})$, pressure $\bar{p}$, and turbulent viscosity $\nu_t$ serve as the reference solutions for training and evaluation.
+Further details on dataset generation and simulation setup are given in~\cite{bonnet2022airfrans}.

 The learned operator for the following turbulent airfoil problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where $\pmb{\mu} =(U_{\inf}, V_{\inf})$ is the far-field freestream velocity.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.